-We said: The chuckling bear has long delighted us with his meandering through Hundred Acre Wood, accompanied by friends Tigger, Eeyore and Piglet.
+We said: The chuckling bear has long delighted us with his meandering through The Hundred Acre Wood, accompanied by friends Tigger, Eeyore, and Piglet.
 Despite Pooh's popularity, the books are banned in China, owing to his lack of trousers.

-They said: The Winnie the Pooh stories were my favourite as a child.
-I completely fell in love with the characters and wished to be on all their adventures in Five Hundred Acre Wood.
+You said: The Winnie-The-Pooh stories were my favourite as a child.
+I completely fell in love with the characters and wished to be on all their adventures in The Hundred Acre Wood.

-We said: Mrs Pepperpot and her magical adventures have been enchanting children for over 60 years, and is still just as loved by all today.
+We said: Mrs Pepperpot and her magical adventures have been enchanting children for over 60 years, and are still just as loved by all today.

 We said: The OG Outlander, in which young Penelope suddenly finds herself in the 16th century, and embroiled in a plot to rescue Mary, Queen of Scots.

-They said: Beautifully written, evocative and atmospheric.
+You said: Beautifully written, evocative, and atmospheric.
 ‘Stay with us, Penelope, never leave us....’
 Our knowledge of what becomes of the Scottish queen and Anthony Babington add a poignancy that haunts me still.